highbyte/dotnet-6502/tools/vscode-extension/GENERATE_BUILD_TASK.md

 - Choose "Yes" to update with new settings
 - Choose "No" to keep the existing task

-## Comparison with TaskProvider

-The extension also provides a generic TaskProvider task:
-- **Name**: "ca65: build current file (C64)"
-- **Purpose**: Quick builds without configuration
-- **Limitation**: No `--start-addr` parameter (uses c64-asm.cfg default of 0x0801)

-Use the **TaskProvider task** for:
-- Quick testing
-- Files that work with default 0x0801 load address
-- Temporary builds

-Use **Generate Build Task** for:
-- Production code
+## Why Generate Tasks?

+Generated tasks provide:
-- Custom load addresses (most C64 programs use 0xc000 or higher)
+- **Custom load addresses** - Essential for C64 programs (most use 0xc000 or higher)
-- Per-file build customization
+- **Per-file configuration** - Each .asm file can have different settings
+- **Full customization** - Edit tasks.json to add compiler flags, optimization, etc.
+- **Standard VSCode format** - No proprietary configuration or magic
-- Reliable debugging with correct addresses
+- **Reliable debugging** - Correct .prg headers and .dbg files with proper addresses

 ## Troubleshooting

 **Q: The .prg file has wrong load address (0x0801 instead of 0xc000)**
-A: Make sure you're using the generated task, not the generic TaskProvider task.
-Check your `preLaunchTask` name in launch.json matches the task label in tasks.json.
+A: Make sure you specified the correct `--start-addr` when generating the task.
+You can edit the value in `.vscode/tasks.json` directly.

 **Q: Can I change the start address after generating the task?**
 A: Yes!
 Just edit the `--start-addr` value in `.vscode/tasks.json` directly.